-Now I would like two volunteers - one to play Charlie and one to play the caregiver or parent.
+Now I would like two volunteers - one to play Charlie and one to play the mother.

-"Caregiver," I want you to explain to Charlie what the plan is all about.
+"Mother," I want you to explain to Charlie what the plan is all about.

 "Charlie," I want you to make sure you understand what is going to happen.